heistp/antler/README.md

-In running tests with existing tools, I found that the job for congestion control work tends to be time consuming and error prone, as it involves more than just generating traffic and emitting stats, but also includes:
+In running tests with existing tools, I found that the job for congestion control work tends to be time consuming and error prone, as it involves more than just generating traffic and emitting stats, including:

 * setting up and tearing down test environments
 * orchestrating actions across multiple nodes